Skip to content

 Settings

-TabWhat for
+AreaWhat for

 StationYour own callsign, locator, canton, app callsign license

-DataData folder path, POTA/SOTA/WWFF/BOTA databases, SCP sources
+DataData folder path, POTA/SOTA/WWFF/BOTA/LLOTA/WCA/GMA databases, SCP sources

 CATConnection (USB / IC-705 WLAN / Network), TRX profile, serial port, baud, Hamlib subprocess status